luutuankiet/life_admin_dbt/README.md

 [![serverless_snapshot](https://github.com/luutuankiet/ticktick_dbt/actions/workflows/serverless_snapshot.yml/badge.svg)](https://github.com/luutuankiet/ticktick_dbt/actions/workflows/serverless_snapshot.yml)
-# TickTick dbt Project
+# Personal Life Admin dbt Project

+This dbt project contains various dbt models for personal life admin.
+The transformed data is designed to be consumed by [Lightdash](https://www.lightdash.com/) to serve as a Business Intelligence backend.

+## Data Sources

+This project aims to integrate data from the following sources:

-This dbt project is designed for transforming data sourced from the TickTick official Open API.
-It currently supports two primary data streams: `projects` and `tasks`.
+*   **TickTick:** (Active Development) Models for tasks and projects from the TickTick Open API.
+*   **Todoist:** (Active Development) Models for recurring and habit-based tasks.
+*   **YNAB:** (Roadmap) Models for financial data.

 ## Data Ingestion

-Data is ingested into the data warehouse using a purpose-built Airbyte connector for TickTick.
-You can find more details about the connector here: [https://docs.airbyte.com/integrations/sources/ticktick](https://docs.airbyte.com/integrations/sources/ticktick).
+Data is ingested into the data warehouse using a custom Python script that makes HTTP requests directly to the TickTick Open API.
+The script can be found here: [ticktick_fetcher.py](https://github.com/luutuankiet/life_admin_dbt/blob/incremental_run_gha/ticktick_fetcher.py).

-Airbyte loads the raw data into the data warehouse, which then serves as the source for dbt transformations.
+The script loads the raw data into the data warehouse, which then serves as the source for dbt transformations.

 ## Data Transformation with dbt Snapshots